jonathantemplin/LinnMemorialLecture2017/index.md

 ## My Philosophy

-> - I'm a psychometrician who thinks our current system of assessment for accountabilty is bad for education
+> - I'm a psychometrician who thinks our current system of assessment for accountabilty is <b>bad</b> for education
 > - We test students far too much relative to what we get out of each test
 >   - From Smarter Balanced: https://portal.smarterbalanced.org/library/en/estimated-testing-times.pdf
-> - Current system of testing for accountability seems unnecessary in light of recent policy and psychometric advances
+> - Current system of testing for accountability is unnecessary in light of recent policy and psychometric advances
 > - For a test to be more useful, it must:
 >   - Not consume large amounts of time for instruction (including test preparation!)
 >   - Tell stakeholders more about the student